• Skip to primary navigation

 Trying to get more fish in your diet?
 Why not enjoy a bowl of wild cod chowder?
 Cod is a meaty and delicious fish with a mild flavor and delicate texture.

-In this chowder, I’ve paired it with bits of crispy bacon and healthy vegetables and spices.
+For this chowder, I’ve paired it with bits of crispy bacon and nutritious vegetables and spices.
 It’s the perfect light soup to warm you up on a damp spring day.
 Best of all, it’s super fast to make, and it’s gluten free, dairy free, and paleo!

 For the most delicious tasting soup, I recommend using wild caught cod.
 When cooking with fish, I always prefer to buy wild because of the many problems associated with farmed fish.